 The Marketing and Communications Committee shares and promotes chapter opportunities to learn, network and grow; shares resources and information with our members; and increases the visibility of AFP South Sound in our region.

-- Meeting schedule: Fourth Wednesday of the month, 12:15 pm
+- Meeting schedule: Third Thursdays of the month at 2 pm PST

-- Members: Jim Hushagan, The Philanthropy Collective; Laura Badeaux, United Way of Pierce County; Sabina Ibragimova, Community Volunteer
+- Members: Jim Hushagan, The Philanthropy Collective; Laura Badeaux, Safe Streets Campaign; Kaitlin Bauer Huynh

 The Membership Committee aims to attract, engage and retain members to AFP South Sound.
 We do this by spreading the word about the impact of our chapter, asking people to participate, and offering opportunities to be involved.